CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 ![图片](/assets/blog1/image9.png)

-Here $Rd$ is a matrix of random numbers, which has the same size as feature map
+Here $Rd$ is a matrix of random numbers, which has the same size as the feature map

 The intuition is, if the feature map highlights the important region of the input image, then retaining this region by $$X\odot M_I$$ and masking another region out (or blur it with $$Rd\odot(1-M_i)$$ ) will yield a high output classification score.